Some Info about Nurses in the USA

 Addressing this barrier requires education and communication.
 Nurses need to be provided with education and training on the importance of EBP and how it can enhance patient outcomes.
 Nurse leaders and managers should also foster a supportive environment where nurses feel comfortable sharing their concerns and ideas.
 By involving nurses in the decision-making process and providing them with opportunities for professional development, resistance to change can be minimized, and a culture of EBP can be fostered.

-See also Cultivating Leadership Skills in Your Nursing Career
+See also Building a Supportive Network in Your Nursing Career

 Limited Access to Evidence